Physics and Astrophysics (Phys)

 Maxwell's equations.
 The scalar potential as a solution of a boundary value problem.
 The vector potential and its application.
 A quantitative treatment of dielectrics, magnetic materials and electromagnetic radiation.
 Prerequisite: PHYS 327.
 Corequisite: MATH 352 or approval of instructor.
 S, even years.

 PHYS 402.
-Computers in Physics.
+Computational Physics.
 3 Credits.

 Computer applications in physics, that may include data analysis, numerical simulation, symbolic and algebraic programming, parallel computing, computer interfacing and/or experimental physics applications.
-Prerequisites: PHYS 252 and knowledge of a higher-level computer programming language, or consent of instructor.
+Prerequisite: PHYS 252 and knowledge of a higher-level computer programming language, or consent of instructor.
 On demand.

 PHYS 415.
 Undergrad Research Experience.
 3 Credits.